 While cricket remained an ongoing passion of Edgar’s, his career in the business world also progressed.
 In the 1905 New York State census, he was living as a boarder on Henry Street, in the Brooklyn Heights neighborhood, with his occupation listed as clerk.
 By the 1910 US census, he was working as a stock exchange broker and living in Brooklyn with his widowed mother Ascenia Challenger.
 In the 1920 census, he is married to American born Emma Ermina Banghart, living in a home he owned in Brooklyn, and his occupation is flour broker.
 In 1930, he was in New Rochelle, just north of New York City, working as flour and grain broker.

 Period newspapers show that Edgar worked for many years at the New York Produce Exchange as a commodities broker.
-He appears to have done well in this job, as Edgar and Emma’s names appeared in the society pages of New York City newspapers, attending charity benefits and chairing philanthropic committees alongside members of the city elite.
+He seems to have done well in this job, as Edgar and Emma’s names appeared in the society pages of New York City newspapers, attending charity benefits and chairing philanthropic committees alongside members of the city elite.

 Death came to Edgar O. Challenger in Staten Island in 1935, at age 57, quite suddenly and tragically.
 The New York Times reported on his death during an exhibition cricket match: